A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Weakly-supervised learning

 \subsection{Incomplete supervision}

-In the context of incomplete supervision, only a subset of training point clouds is labeled.
-Incomplete supervision can be obtained with two labelling strategies: 1) sparsely labelling a small number of points from many point-cloud frames and 2) intensively labelling a small number of point cloud frames with more (or fully) labelled points.
-Following conventions in relevant literature, we refer to studies with the first strategy by "3D weakly-supervised learning" and review them in Section~\ref{subsec.weakly}.
-For the second strategy, we refer to it by "3D semi-supervised learning" and review relevant studies in Section~\ref{subsec.semi}.
+In the context of incomplete supervision, only a subset of training point clouds is labelled.
+Incomplete supervision can be obtained with two labelling strategies: 1) sparsely labelling a small number of points from a large number of point-cloud frames and 2) intensively labelling a small number of point cloud frames with more (or fully) labelled points.
+Following conventions in relevant literature, we refer to studies with the first strategy by "3D weakly-supervised learning" and review them in Sec. \ref{subsec.weakly}.
+For the second strategy, we refer to it by "3D semi-supervised learning" and review relevant studies in Sec. \ref{subsec.semi}.
 Both labelling strategies adopt similar training paradigms with supervised learning on limited labelled points and unsupervised learning on massive unlabelled points, as shown in Fig.~\ref{fig:weakly-incomplete}.
-Additionally, we review "3D few-shot learning" in Section~\ref{subsec.few-shot} with a few labelled samples of novel classes and many labelled samples of base classes, aiming to reduce the labelling of novel classes in network training.
+Additionally, we review "3D few-shot learning" in Sec. \ref{subsec.few-shot} with a few labelled samples of novel classes and many labelled samples of base classes, aiming to reduce the labelling of novel classes in network training.